Fraction Calculator

 Three and five sixths is twenty-three sixths. - Add: 23/4 + 23/6 = 23 · 3/4 · 3 + 23 · 2/6 · 2 = 69/12 + 46/12 = 69 + 46/12 = 115/12

 It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(4, 6) = 12.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 6 = 24.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

 In other words, twenty-three quarters plus twenty-three sixths equals one hundred fifteen twelfths.